 Many of us grow up being told certain dental-related facts that simply are not true.
 You might even have preconceptions of what’s right and wrong concerning your dental health.
 By debunking some of these dental myths, you’ll be able to take a more proactive approach to your oral care to achieve a healthier, brighter smile.

 1. Whiter Teeth are Healthier Teeth

-If you’ve ever walked down the dental care aisle at your local supermarket or drugstore, all you see are bright, white smiles on pretty packaging and a myriad of different whitening products.
+If you’ve ever walked down the dental care aisle at your local supermarket or drugstore, all you see are bright, white smiles on pretty packaging and a myriad of different whitening products, including charcoal toothpaste!
 It’s easy to feel disappointed or concerned if your teeth aren’t that pearly shade of white, but it’s important to know that a naturally off-white smile is still healthy.
-In fact, over-whitening your teeth with over-the-counter treatments can be harmful.
+In fact, over-whitening your teeth with over-the-counter treatments can be harmful if misused.
 If you do want that bright white smile, talk to your dentist about professional whitening treatments.

 2. Sugar is What Causes Cavities